If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-Stanley Benjamin Prusiner was born on May 28, 1942 in Des Moines, Iowa State.
-His parents were Miriam (Spigel) and Lawrence Prusiner, His father was an architect.
-The most part of his early years he spent in Cincinnati, Ohio.
-He studied at the Walnut Hills High School, at that time being just a teenager, he already was known as the young Genius.
-He surprised his teachers with groundbreaking work on a repellent for Boxelder bugs.
+Stanley Benjamin Prusiner was born on May 28, 1942, in Des Moines, Iowa, to Miriam (Spigel) and Lawrence Prusiner.
+His father was an architect.
+Prusiner spent most of his early years in Cincinnati, Ohio.
+He attended Walnut Hills High School, where he earned a reputation as a gifted student.
+As a teenager, he impressed teachers with an innovative science project that involved developing a repellent for boxelder bugs.

-After school Stanley moved and attended the University of Pennsylvania, where he got his Bachelor of Science degree in chemistry.
-Afterwards, he enrolled in the University of Pennsylvania School of Medicine, where he has reached his M.D.
-Degree.
+Prusiner pursued his undergraduate education at the University of Pennsylvania, where he earned a Bachelor of Science degree in chemistry.
+He continued at the University of Pennsylvania School of Medicine, obtaining his M.D. degree.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc